 - The GMC's advice on records management and retention states that doctors should follow the guidance issued by the UK health departments, whether or not you work in the NHS.

 - Different retention periods apply to different types of record.
-The Records Management Code of Practice for Health and Social Care (2016) provides recommended retention periods for retaining records.
+The Records Management Code of Practice (2021) provides recommended retention periods for retaining records.
 We advise that these should be considered as a minimum period for record retention, particularly if there has been an adverse incident or complaint relating to that patient.

 - The advantage of retaining records from a medico-legal point of view needs to be balanced by the requirements of data protection law, which says you should not retain records for longer than necessary.

 Contact the MDU if you have any specific concerns about retaining or destroying medical records.